Sojourner (rover): Marie Curie

-Marie Curie is a flight spare for the Sojourner.
+Marie Curie, named after Nobel Prize winner Marie Curie, is a flight spare for the Sojourner.
 During the operational phase on Mars, the sequences of the most complex commands to be sent to Sojourner were verified on this identical rover at JPL.
 NASA planned to send Marie Curie on the canceled Mars Surveyor 2001 mission; it was suggested to send it in 2003, proposing Marie Curie to be deployed "using a robotic-arm attached to the lander".
 Rather than this, the Mars Exploration Rover program was launched in 2003.
-In 2015, JPL transferred Marie Curie to the Smithsonian National Air and Space Museum (NASM).
+In 2015, JPL transferred Marie Curie to the National Air and Space Museum (NASM) of the Smithsonian Institution.

 According to space historian and NASM curator Matt Shindell:

 The Marie Curie rover was a fully operational unit, I’m not sure at what point it was decided which was going to fly and which one would stay home, but it was ready to replace the main unit at a moment’s notice.